rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudfiles-api.rst

 Cloud Files API demonstration
 +++++++++++++++++++++++++++++
-Using the process suggested at :ref:`cloudfiles-api-investigation`, here is an example of how you can plan and then write your own software to perform one simple task: list all your Cloud Files containers.
+Using the process suggested at :ref:`cloudfiles-api-investigation`, this section provides an example of how you can plan and then write your own software to perform one simple task: list all your Cloud Files containers.